ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun-Detailed-Setup.md

 To connect the Yun to WAMP applications:

-* [Setting up Autobahn|Python](Arduino-Yun-AutobahnPython-Setup) if you want to use Python on the Linux part of the Yun
+* [Setting up AutobahnPython](Arduino-Yun-AutobahnPython-Setup) if you want to use Python on the Linux part of the Yun
-* [Setting up Autobahn|JS](Arduino-Yun-AutobahnJS-Setup): if you want to use JavaScript/Node.js on the Linux part of the Yun - also required for the generic serial-to-WAMP bridge
+* [Setting up AutobahnJS](Arduino-Yun-AutobahnJS-Setup): if you want to use JavaScript/Node.js on the Linux part of the Yun - also required for the generic serial-to-WAMP bridge
 * [Generic Serial-to-WAMP Bridge](Arduino Yun Serial to WAMP Bridge): generic access to the Yun's GPIO pins from WAMP